 Body and mind are inseparable and do not stand in a causal relationship with “each other” since they are dimensions of the same phenomena.
 Thus holistic psychocorporal work with awareness and consciousness is always simultaneous work with body expression, movement and energy.
 And conversely work with the body, including deep work with breathing and myofascia, is also simultaneous work with awareness and consciousness.

 Postural Integration is furthermore based on the notion of an „energetic flow” which is taken as the core of human experience.
 The promotion of this flow is considered as health, its persistent blockage is considered as illness.
 PsychoCorporal Integration presents a clear theory which uses but goes beyond the theories of F. Perls, MD and W. Reich, MD.
-It uses Gestalt claiming and experiencing as part of the process of transforming body armor.
+It uses Gestalt claiming and experiencing as part of the process of transforming body armour.

 Postural Integration® has applications in various fields and has different heuristics, meaning the stimulation of further discoveries in the following four basic orientations of therapy:

 1. orientation on personal growth, with the aim to support and to stimulate the individual in the use, cultivation, and development of his/her sources and potential through selfexploration and systematic selfrealisation.

 2. salutogenic (able to cause human health and well-being) orientation, that promotes health, wellness and fitness, consciousness of health and a healthpromoting lifestyle through counseling and healthcoaching.

 3. clinical orientation, that is curative and palliative, trying to restore health and/or to diminish pain and suffering through clinical methods and therapeutic interventions

 4. critical contribution to the culture, for postural integration is an emancipatoric discipline.